ncphillips/makersasylum.com/sdg-school.md

     Application deadline :                30th April, 2019

-    Shortlisting of Candidates:         Mid April, 2019
+    Shortlisting of Candidates:        First week of May, 2019

     Program at, Paris :                      1st July - 26th July, 2019